About Lucebaits Pikebaits. - 06-01-2009

 Taking baits to the water requires a small cool box.
 In this way you keep your baits frozen.
 I put my baits on the hooks while still frozen, my only concession being to get them out of the box ten minutes before I start fishing.
 In this way your hooks can be worked into the bait without bending or breaking your hooks.

 Finally the Advert!
-The pike anglers who use my baits include, Matt Hayes, Eddie Turner, Nige Williams, Dave Kelbrick, Alastair Rawlings, Graham Slater and Jason Davis.
+The pike anglers who use my baits include, Matt Hayes, Eddie Turner, Nige Williams, Steve Rowley, Alastair Rawlings, Graham Slater and Jason Davis.
 Thousands of other pike anglers also use them and while I cannot guarantee that you’ll catch anything at all on them, the fact that serious pike anglers choose them ought to offer some encouragement.